Table of Contents

 • Verify that the parallel implementation is in fact running faster through performance measurements, especially when using locks.

-• Exploiting parallel programming makes available CPU resources for other processes decrease.
-Therefore, we must avoid that the SLScripting process consumes all CPU resources, as otherwise all other DataMiner processes will slow down or freeze, which can cause a DataMiner crash.
+• Exploiting parallel programming decreases available CPU resources for other processes.
+Therefore, avoid having the SLScripting process consume all CPU resources, as otherwise all other DataMiner processes will slow down or freeze, which can cause a DataMiner crash.

 • The SLWatchDog process will not notice if items are stuck (no RTE notice).